AbdoulRS/terraform-module/README.md

 To use the sample module:

+1- Navigate to the sandbox folder by running "cd sandbox"

-1- Run "terraform init" command
+2- Run "terraform init" command

-2- Run "terraform plan" command
+3- Run "terraform plan" command

-3- Run "terraform apply", then enter "yes" when prompted
+4- Run "terraform apply", then enter "yes" when prompted

 This will create the resources from the VPC module.